impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 }
 ```

-This test creates a version file with a valid Ruby version, plus a 2nd version and some random text.
+This test creates a version file with a valid Ruby version (`1.9.3-p194@tag`), plus a 2nd version (`1.8.7`) and some random text (`hi`).
 We run the command with the name of the version file, and assert that only the first Ruby version is printed to the string.
-The 2nd valid version and the random string are both ignored.
+The 2nd valid version number and the random string are ignored.

+### When the version file has more than one line

 Next test: